Shubal Stearns: Life

 Stearns was born in Boston.
 His family were members of the Congregational church in Tolland, Connecticut, when in 1745 he heard evangelist George Whitefield.
 Whitefield preached that, instead of trying to reform the Congregational church over doctrinal issues, members needed to separate from it; hence his followers were called the "New-Lights".
 Stearns was converted, became a preacher, and adopted the Great Awakening's view of revival and conversion.
 The "New Lights" also came to be called the "Separates", in part because they pointed to 2 Cor.
 6:17 "be ye separate", ie, from the mainstream "Old Light" Congregational church.

 Stearns' church became involved in the controversy over the proper subjects of baptism in 1751.
 Soon, Stearns rejected infant baptism and sought baptism at the hands of Wait Palmer, Baptist minister of Stonington, Connecticut.
 By March, Shubal Stearns was ordained into the Baptist ministry by Palmer and Joshua Morse, the pastor of New London, Connecticut.
 His church of "Separates", by becoming Baptists, were from then on to be known as the Separate Baptists.

 In 1754, Stearns and some of his followers moved south to Opequon, Virginia, at that time on the western frontier.
 Here he joined Daniel Marshall and wife Martha (Stearns' sister), who were already active in a Baptist church there.
-During his brief time in Virginia, Stearns and Marshal preached the Gospel with great zeal; they were accused of being "disorderly ministers" by some stalwarts, who complained to the Philadelphia Association, but this charge was dismissed.
+During his brief time in Virginia, Stearns and Marshall preached the Gospel with great zeal; they were accused of being "disorderly ministers" by some stalwarts, who complained to the Philadelphia Association, but this charge was dismissed.

 On November 22, 1755, Stearns and his party moved further south to Sandy Creek, in Guilford County, North Carolina to build a new church.
 This party consisted of eight men and their wives, mostly relatives of Stearns.
 He pastored at Sandy Creek until his death.
 From there, Separate Baptists spread in the South.
 The church quickly grew from 16 members to 606.
 Church members moved to other areas and started other churches.